Palauni Ma Sun

-Palauni M. Ma Sun, Jr. (born December 21, 1985) is an American football offensive lineman who is currently a free agent.
+Palauni M. Ma Sun Jr. (born December 21, 1985) is a former American football offensive lineman.

 Early life

 Ma Sun was born in Pago Pago, American Samoa and graduated from Kahuku High & Intermediate School of Kahuku, Hawaii in 2003.
 Ma Sun then attended Fresno City College in Fresno, California and graduated in 2005 with an associate degree in political science.
 SuperPrep magazine ranked Ma Sun as among the top ten junior college offensive linemen.
 In 2005, Ma Sun enrolled at the University of Oregon and played two years on the Oregon Ducks football team.

 Pro career

 Ma Sun signed a free agent contract with the National Football League Washington Redskins in May 2007.
-More recently he has played arena football with the Spokane Shock and the Chicago Rush.
+He later played arena football with the Spokane Shock and the Chicago Rush.